LaunchCodeEducation/intro-to-professional-web-dev/docs/_sources/chapters/booleans-and-conditionals/exercises.rst.txt

      - colorCode
      - waveLength

-   * if colorCode is "2A109" OR waveLength is 4883.1
+   * if colorCode is "2A109" OR waveLength is 2985 nanometers.

      - print "Water found"

-   * else if colorCode is "482C0" OR waveLength is 2392
+   * else if colorCode is "482C0" OR waveLength is 589.0 and 589.6 nm.

-     - print "Carbon found"
+     - print "Sodium found"

-   * else if colorCode is "Z491" OR waveLength is 560
+   * else if colorCode is "Z491" OR waveLength is 656 and 486 and 434 nm.

-     - print "Silicon found"
+     - print "Hydrogen found"

    * else print "Non target element found"